Deputies: SC mail carrier killed while on delivery route

 WILLIAMSBURG COUNTY, S.C.
-(WCSC/Gray News) - Authorities are searching for a suspect in the murder of a Williamsburg County mail carrier.
+(WCSC) - Authorities are searching for a suspect in the murder of a Williamsburg County mail carrier.

-Irene Pressley, a mail carrier, was found shot to death Monday afternoon on her route.
-(Source: MGN)

-Coroner Harrison McKnight says the victim, Irene Pressley, was found shot to death Monday afternoon in her SUV.
+Coroner Harrison McKnight says the victim, Irene Pressley, was found shot to death Monday afternoon in her SUV on Morrisville Road.

 United States Postal Inspection Service spokesperson Jessica Adams says Pressley was on her mail delivery route when she was killed.